LinuxSuRen/dify-docs/en/guides/monitoring/integrate-external-ops-tools/integrate-weave.md

 # Integrate W&B Weave

+> The service is available on community version ≥ v0.xxx

 ### What is W&b Weave

 Weights & Biases (W&B) Weave is a framework for tracking, experimenting with, evaluating, deploying, and improving LLM-based applications.
 Designed for flexibility and scalability, Weave supports every stage of your LLM application development workflow: